clelandlab/quick/docs/API References/experiment.md

 **Parameters**:

 - `indep_params=[]` (list) a list of 2-tuples, specifying meta information for independent variables, in the format of `("Name", "Unit")`.
 Note that variables in `self.sweep` are automatically added without passing in.
+- `dep_params=[]` (list) a list of 2-tuples, specifying meta information for dependent variables, in the format of `("Name", "Unit")`.
+If empty, default values will be generated according to the following arguments.
 - `dB=False` (bool) whether to measure amplitude in log scale (dB with normalization).
 - `population=False` (bool) whether to measure the qubit population.